-InterSystems IRIS sends a message over the TCP/IP connection to the .NET Gateway worker thread.
+InterSystems IRIS sends a message over the TCP/IP connection to the Object Gateway worker thread.
 The message consists of the method name, parameters, and occasionally some other information.

-The .NET Gateway worker thread finds the appropriate method or constructor call and invokes it using .NET reflection.
+The Object Gateway worker thread finds the appropriate method or constructor call and invokes it using .NET reflection.

 The results of the method invocation (if any) are sent back to the InterSystems IRIS proxy object over the same TCP/IP channel, and the proxy method returns the results to the InterSystems IRIS application.

-In most cases, you will use the .NET Gateway by creating proxy classes for your custom .NET components (see the chapter on Creating Proxy Classes
+In most cases, you will use the Object Gateway by creating proxy classes for your custom .NET components (see the chapter on Creating Proxy Classes

 for details).
 However, it is also possible to create proxy mappings for an entire third party .NET application interface specification.